Corrin (surname)

 Corrin is a surname of Manx origin.
-It is a contraction of McCorryn, an anglicised form of the Gaelic MacTorin, meaning "son of Thórfinnr", which is derived from the Old Norse personal name meaning "Thor's wanderer".
+It is a contraction of McCorryn, an anglicised form of the Gaelic MacTorin, meaning "son of Thórfinnr", which is derived from the Old Norse personal name meaning "Thor's finder".
 The earliest form was first documented on the Isle of Man as MacThorin/MacThoryngt and later rendered as either MacCorran or McCorryn, and later reduced as Corrane and Corrin.
 This name first appeared in Manx Gaelic on the Isle of Man sometime pre-13th century.

 Origins

 According to a study (whose purpose was to analyze DNA samples from patriarchs who are native to the Isle of Man), those who bore the name of Corrin appear to be of ancient Celtic origins, as most genealogists agree that those who are native or descended from any of the Celtic nations all share similar or identical DNA.
 In which case, patriarchs who shared the surname of Corrin held the Y-chromosome Haplogroup R1b.
 Genealogists have concluded that the people of the Isle of Man are genetically predominantly Scottish, and whose documented DNA are identical to those prevalent in the south-west regions of Scotland.

 Genealogists suggest a Norse-Gaelic origin through the Norse invasion of the British Isles, particularly through Norse settlements in Ireland and Scotland.
 People with this surname descend from Thorfinn Ottarsson, progenitor of the clan, and son of the Norse-Gaelic king, Óttar of Dublin of the Cotter family.
 Thorfinn Ottarson, a powerful Manx chief and warrior from the Hebrides, was a significant influence on Somerled, who would nominate his son, Dugall, to claim the Lordship of the Isles from the Norse Vikings and unpopular ruler Godred Olafsson, and be proclaimed "King of the Isles".
 Ottarson would campaign under Somerled to invade the Kingdom of Mann and the Isles and the Kingdom of Dublin against the Vikings.
 Somerled soon led an invasion against Godred Olafsson at the Battle of the Isle of Man, which would be a success.
 As a result of the victory, Somerled seized the Kingdom of Mann and the Isles.